 Seiko SSC081 Adventure-Solar Classic Casual Watch

-Another casual chronography from Seiko is the Solar X SSC081 which also has a compass on the outer ring of the dial.
+Another casual Seiko chronograph is the Solar X SSC081 which also has a compass on the outer ring of the dial.

 Like the model above, the chrono dials are at 6 ands 12 o’clock, but the date window is in the classic 3 o’clock position which I think makes a lot more sense and makes it easier to find and read.